onechiporenko/eslint-plugin-mocha-cleanup/README.md

 ## Supported Rules

-* `asserts-limit` Rule to disallow use more than allowed number of assertions.
-May be customized with setting maximum number of allowed asserts:
+* `asserts-limit` Rule to disallow use more than allowed number of assertions. `it`s without any assertions are also disallowed.
+Rule may be customized with setting maximum number of allowed asserts:

 ```
 "rules": {
-    "mocha-cleanup/asserts-limit": [2, 3],
+    "mocha-cleanup/asserts-limit": [2, 3]
 }
 ```